-our ability to meet liquidity requirements and to fund necessary capital expenditures; the strength of demand for our products, prices for our products and changes in overall demand; assessment of market and industry conditions and changes in the relative market shares of industry participants; consumption patterns and consumer preferences;
+our ability t to meet liquidi [,] ty requirements and to fund necessor ıry capital expenditur the strength of demand for our products, prices for our products and changes in overall demand;

-the effects of competition and competitor responses to our products and services; our ability to realize operating improvements and anticipated cost savings; pending or future legal proceedings and regulatory matters; general economic conditions and their effect on our business; changes in the cost or availability of raw materials and changes in energy prices or other costs; pricing pressures for our products; the cost of and compliance with environmental laws and other governmental regulations; our results of operations for future periods; our anticipated capital expenditures; our ability to pay, and our intentions with respect to the payment of, dividends on shares of our capital stock; our ability to protect our intellectual property; economic and industry conditions affecting our customers and suppliers our ability to identify, complete and integration acquisitions; and our strategy for the future, including opportunities that may be presented to and/or pursued by us.
+assessment of market and industry conditions and changes in the relative market shares of industry participants; consumption patterns and consumer preferences; the effects of competition and competitor responses to our products and services; our ability to realize operating improvements and anticipated cost savings; pending or future legal proceedings and regulatory matters; general economic conditions and their effect on our business; changes in the cost or availability of raw materials and changes in energy prices or other costs pricing pressures for our products; the cost of and compliance with environmental laws and other governmental regulations; our results of operations for future periods; our anticipated capital expenditures; our ability to pay, and our intentions with respect to the payment of, dividends on shares of our capital stock; our ability to protect our intellectual property; economic and industry conditions affecting our customers and suppliers our ability to identify, complete and integration acquisitions; and our strategy for the future, including opportunities that may be presented to and/or pursued by us.
+Those forward looking statements are not appropriate of future performance.
+Forward

 These forward-looking statements are not guarantees of future performance.
-Forwardlooking statements are based on management's expectations that involve risks and uncertainties.
+Forward-looking statements are based on management's expectations that involve risks and uncertainties.